afcarl/procgraph/docs/source/tutorial/procgraph_tutorial.rst

 The ProcGraph tutorial
 ======================

-Welcome to the ProcGraph tutorial.
+Welcome to the |procgraph| tutorial.

-This tutorial will guide you through the first steps with ProcGraph, from the basic syntax, up to the recommended design patterns and how to document your creations.
+This tutorial will guide you through the first steps with |procgraph|, from the basic syntax, up to the recommended design patterns and how to document your creations.

-Before you start: Albeit ProcGraph is pretty much data-agnostic, most of the examples involve reading and manipulating a video, as it is fun to have an immediate visual feedback of what you are doing.
-All the scripts refer to a file ``coastguard.mp4``, included in the sources, which should be in your directory.
+Before you start: Albeit |procgraph| is pretty much data-agnostic, most of the examples involve reading and manipulating a video, as it is fun to have an immediate visual feedback of what you are doing.
+All the scripts refer to a file :download:`coastguard.mp4`, included in the sources, which should be in your directory.

 Even though it is fine to read this on the web, cutting&paste the examples to your terminal,